-More often than not we, as Product Manager, forget to take a step back and ask ourselves “Why.”
+More often than not we, as Product Managers, forget to take a step back and ask ourselves “Why?”
 Why am I including this feature?
 Why is the development team working on this deliverable?
 Why are we doing all of this in the first place?

 These are important questions to reflect on.
 Not annually but monthly, perhaps, even weekly if you find your team going off track all the time.
 Ideally, these questions would point you back to your product vision which you use to vet product decisions and use to bring rationale to your “No’s.”
 Unfortunately, not all of us get to work on a brand new product which means when we join an existing team, we assume there is something that is guiding it towards the future.
 I want to challenge you here.
 Do not assume there is something because more often than not a product vision you think is providing a direction is long gone and has changed over time.
 Therefore, make it your responsibility to revisit it, to craft (if needed) a new compelling, clear yet audacious vision, to align the teams and stakeholders around it, to empower everyone to share it so that you can create a necessary focus to achieve the milestones and build meaningful experiences.